 These easy Christmas Brownies are a festive holiday treat that anyone can make!
-Start with your favorite boxed brownie mix and our creamy vanilla frosting.
-Then make any of these 4 Christmas brownie ideas, including a simple wreath, a Christmas present, holiday lights, or Christmas tree brownies!
+Start with your favorite boxed brownie mix and our creamy buttercream frosting.
+Then make any of these 4 Christmas brownie decorating ideas, including a simple wreath, a Christmas present, holiday lights, or Christmas tree brownies!

 If you’re looking for another Christmas party dessert, I highly recommend these Christmas Crumbl Sugar Cookies or this orange cinnamon Christmas Bundt Cake.
 For chocolate lovers, these Christmas Chocolate Cupcakes are another sweet treat!